 Some guys will buy expensive specialty barbells called “fat bars” or “thick bars” which have a larger diameter that makes it harder to hold onto.

-They're highly effective pieces of equipment training grip strength and building up the forearms.
+They’re highly effective pieces of equipment training grip strength that will build up the forearms.

 But, as mentioned, they’re expensive…

 …Fat Gripz do the same thing at a fraction of the cost.

 You just pop them on a regular barbell or dumbbell and they instantly replicate the fat bar handle thickness.

 This is a very popular training accessory, which gets overwhelmingly positive reviews.

 I don’t own a pair myself, but I have used them before and they fatigued the hell out of my forearms and left me with a Popeye-esque forearm pump.

 There’s no such thing as having too much grip strength.
 It helps you lift more weight on every exercise (via central nervous system activation).